romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You're maintaining a repository and decide that a particular workflow is not needed for the next two months, but it might be useful later.
+Q: You're maintaining a repository and decide that a particular workflow is not needed for the next two months, but it might be useful later.
 What action would you take?
 <details><summary>Show the answer</summary><p>

 - **Disable the workflow to temporarily stop it from being triggered**